 The ODA serves a wide variety of physical and medical conditions.
 As with all other disabilities, the reasonable accommodation process begins with applying for services.
-Please make sure your physician fills out the Medical Documentation Form [pdf] completely.
+Please make sure your physician fills out the Physical Conditions Form [pdf] completely.
 You should ask your health care provider to carefully read the instructions on the form and fully complete all sections.
 Incomplete, unsigned, or forms missing crucial information may delay services.

 All reasonable accommodations must be justified by your documentation; there must be a link between the limitations and the requested modification.
 For example, if you have severe arthritis and cannot take your own notes, the ODA may suggest the adjustment of allowing you to use a tape recorder in class to your professors.
 Or, perhaps your arthritis is only a problem when you have to handwrite your notes.
 The ODA may loan you a note taking device that you can use to type your notes instead.
 The documentation provided by your medical doctor and your personal knowledge of your disability will help us decide upon your reasonable accommodations.

 Additional services for health concerns often include; extended time for in-class assignments, tests and quizzes, scribes or readers for tests, tardiness leniency, and adaptive furnishings, to name a few.
 Remember, your services are dependent upon your input and the medical documentation received from your health care provider.
 Make sure your documentation form or letter includes substantial details on your diagnosis, your functional limitations and how they impacts your everyday living (including academic pursuits), in order to determine reasonable accommodations.